t0m3k/setJdk/README.md

 ## Setup
 1. Make sure you have `JAVA_DIR` enviromental variable.
 2. Make sure that only java path in Path is `%JAVA_DIR%\bin`
-3. Use your local env variables by default, you can change it by adding \m to setx line in the script
+3. Use your local env variables (safe-ish) by default, you can change it by adding \m to setx line in the script (not very safe).
 4. Make sure that all your jdk verisons are in the same folder and start with the same prefix before major number name.
 5. Edit file to set up javaDir and javaPrefix variables.
 ## Usage